Kiloutre/TekkenMovesetExtractor/README.md

 # TODO:

+- Fix projectiles crashing when used on the wrong character (Geese projectile without Geese loaded)
 - Fix missing TAG2 commands that use command buffer.
 Placeholder?
 - Fix wallbreak, balcony break and floorbreak on both T7 & Tag2
 - Fix throws crashing (use a placeholder throw data the throw cannot be fully imported)